MARIO GUNDE PETERS & KELLEY

 How Does Felony Sentencing Work in Florida?

-Florida law demands a judge use a sentencing score sheet to determine the factors for imposing a felony sentence.
-This score sheet calculates sentencing points based on the offender’s severity of the offense (1 to 10), offense characteristics (firearms, injuries, etc.), and the offender’s criminal history.
+Florida law requires a judge to use a sentencing score sheet to determine the factors for imposing a felony sentence.
+This score sheet calculates sentencing points based on the severity of the offense (rated 1 to 10), offense characteristics (including firearms and injuries), and the offender’s criminal history.
 A judge can use the total to guide their decision regarding the sentence term and disposition, i.e., prison and non-prison terms.

 Non-Prison Sanctions